Apirone/apirone-api-php/docs/Authorization.md

 ## Transfer key*

-To use this method just set you transfer key to account or wallet object.
+To use this method just set the transfer key for your account or wallet object.

 ```php
 // for account